-A PR and marketing team has specific objectives at each conference, but in prepping, I realize that there’s a lot or preplanning and strategy involved.
-Along with lots of learning and networking, conference goals include producing content, and having a thought-through process will be essential for fitting everything in.
+A PR and content marketing team has specific objectives at each conference, but in prepping, I realize that there’s a lot of pre-planning and strategy involved.
+Along with lots of learning and networking, conference goals including producing quality content, and having a well thought out process will be essential for fitting everything in.

 If you aren’t signing up for a full pass, you might want to look into other options.
 This can mean general press or industry access or an exhibition hall pass.
 Getting the correct access is the beginning of your event journey, so make sure that you have the right credentials.